MohammadReza-Mirzade/Modern_Blog/README.md

 ## General info
 The goal of this project is to build a website to create and display articles.<br>
-In this project, we have two single page applications that are made with react.<br>
+In this project, we have two single page applications that are made with reactjs.<br>
-Reactjs is our main page and reactjs-admin is admin page.<br>
-The server is located in the express directory.
+The main page of the site is located in the reactjs directory and admin page in reactjs-admin directory and the server is located in the express directory.

 ---